-Most of our clients have never been involved in a lawsuit, so when we represent new clients in litigation we inform them of what to expect throughout the case.
+When representing new clients in trust and estate litigation, our trust litigation lawyer informs them of what to expect throughout the case.
 Each case is unique, but the observation of one of our colleagues about trust and estate litigation seems generally true.
 “Litigation is like remodeling your kitchen: it takes longer and costs more than you expected.”
 Here is a summary of the eight stages of trust and estate litigation, followed by a more detailed explanation of each stage.

 In this first stage, we gather evidence and assess the strength of your case.
 We’d like as much information as possible before we file or respond to a lawsuit.
 This means, at a minimum, the disputed or controlling will or trust, any communications (letters or emails) from opposing parties or attorneys, and information about the decedent (or in a conservatorship, the proposed conservatee).
 We also need the names and contact information of all witnesses who might support your case.

 Although we have usually heard the “short” version of the facts before you hire us, once we have been retained we often have a long meeting to better understand the “long” version.
 We will also ask questions designed to test the strength of your position.
 For example, clients often say they “know” an important fact; we will ask: “How do you know that?
 What did you see or hear that convinced you of each significant fact?”
 We ask these questions to elicit the evidence we need to prove your case.

 If your case requires extensive legal research, we will usually do most of it during this stage.
 If after our initial research and investigation we conclude that your case is not likely to succeed, we will tell you immediately.